slevithan/xregexp/README.md

 // -> ['an']
 ```

-`XRegExp.matchRecursive` throws an error if it scans past an unbalanced delimiter in the target string.
+By default, `XRegExp.matchRecursive` throws an error if it scans past an unbalanced delimiter in the target string.
+Multiple alternative options are available for handling unbalanced delimiters.

 ## Installation and usage